speculative attack, season 2

 Ten years ago today, present coauthor Pierre Rochard published Speculative Attack, on the Nakamoto Institute website.
 Speculative Attack lays out the case that the economic rationale to borrow fiat in order to buy Bitcoin is so overwhelmingly favorable that it is inevitable that this will drive up the price over the long term.
 The rise could arguably only ever be limited by the spread of information about what Bitcoin even is, and why it has properties inviting such a speculative attack in the first place.
 The price drives news and news drives the price.

 Bitcoin was priced at roughly $630 on the day of publication, suggesting a not-too-shabby return of over 100x in dollar terms, or around 158% annualized.
 Indeed, Bitcoin has been the best performing asset in the world for most of the single intervening years.
-While these numbers are unlevered, the original argument was that that everybody is also levered to some or other degree, when moving beyond financial portfolios and generalizing to include the reality of personal finances: mortgages, student and auto loans, credit card debt, and so on.
+While these numbers are unlevered, the original argument was that everybody is also levered to some or other degree, when moving beyond financial portfolios and generalizing to include the reality of personal finances: mortgages, student and auto loans, credit card debt, and so on.
 Any liability a Bitcoiner chooses not to pay down and to buy Bitcoin instead makes this Bitcoiner leveraged.
 Bitcoiners are speculative attackers.

 This calculation becomes increasingly extreme the weaker the local currency.
 Speculative attacks are compelling enough if using US Dollars as the strong currency, with liabilities denominated in (even more) rapidly devaluing currencies, but the presence of an asset as hard as Bitcoin to pair with such a debt changes the game.
 The returns figures cited just above are magnified even further if one takes as one’s starting point the Turkish Lira or the Argentinian Peso.
 In some fiat currencies the return cannot even be meaningfully quoted.